College of Business

 Bachelor of Business Administration (BBA) Degree

-The following majors are offered: Accounting, Finance, General Business, Management, Business Analytics, Marketing.
+The following majors are offered: Accounting, Finance, General Business, Management, Business Analytics, Marketing Supply Chain Management, and Banking.

 Bachelor of Science (BS) Degree

-Graduate Degrees: Master of Business Administration; Master of Science in Finance; Master of Science in Management; Master of Science in Marketing; Master of Science in Business Analytics; and Master of Science in Accounting.
-Requirements for the Master’s degrees are outlined in the Graduate Catalog.
+Graduate Degrees: Master of Business Administration; Master of Science in Finance; Master of Science in Management; Master of Science in Marketing and Marketing Analytics; Master of Science in Business Analytics; Master of Science in Accounting; Master of Science in Supply Chain Management; Master of Science in Healthcare Leadership; and Master of Science in Forensic Auditing Analytics.
+Requirements for the graduate degrees are outlined in the Graduate Catalog.

 Please note: Courses used as part of the business core cannot be used in other business major or minor sections.